1992–93 Utah Jazz season

 The 1992–93 Utah Jazz season was the 19th season for the Utah Jazz in the National Basketball Association, and their 14th season in Salt Lake City, Utah.
-The city of Salt Lake City hosted the NBA All-Star Game at the Delta Center this year.
-During the off-season, the Jazz acquired Jay Humphries and Larry Krystkowiak from the Milwaukee Bucks.
+The city of Salt Lake City hosted the NBA All-Star weekend at the Delta Center this season.

+Season summary

+Off-season

+During the off-season, the Jazz acquired Jay Humphries and Larry Krystkowiak from the Milwaukee Bucks on draft day.